 AHEIA in partnership with Lifeline Harbour to Hawkesbury is pleased to offer our members this new half day program.
-The statistics surrounding Domestic Violence (DFV) are staggering and are such that this issue may be viewed as a national emergency in Australia.
+The statistics surrounding Domestic Family Violence (DFV) are staggering and are such that this issue may be viewed as a national emergency in Australia.

 This 4 hour face-to-face training program will give participants the confidence and the basic skills necessary to support someone in their moment of need, and to be able to refer to the most appropriate support.